LAC-Tech/laterbase/notes/technical.md

 - Less expressive than rust
 - Unused variables when debugging & testing is *fine* and I will not be shamed into thinking otherwise.

-#### Why Axum?

-- Backed by Tokio-rs, which has been around in rust for a long time
-- Nicer API than Actix-web
-- Makes sense to me!

 ## References